How Does the Insurance Regulatory Information System (IRIS) Work?

 What Happens When a Company’s Ratios Fall Outside the Standard Range?

 State insurance regulators are notified if any of a company’s IRIS ratios fall outside the standard range.
-Then, the regulators take a closer look at the company’s data and reports.
-However, some of the factors that influence a ratio result can be out of the issuer’s control.
+Then, the regulators take a closer look at the company’s data and reports to determine what action levels and resources are required, if any.

 Factors that Can Influence a Company’s Ratio:

-- A rise or decline in equity markets
+- Rises or declines in equity markets

 - Data validation failures